Bitcoin struggles for footing on worries over China, leverage - Up News Info

 Article content

-TOKYO — Bitcoin and other digital assets languished in Asia on Thursday, recovering marginally from four-month lows but weighed down by concerns over tighter regulation in China and unease over massive leveraged positions in the cryptocurrency world.
+TOKYO — Bitcoin recovered marginally on Thursday from the previous session’s brutal slide to four-month lows but was weighed down by concerns over tighter regulation in China and unease over massive leveraged positions in the cryptocurrency world.

-Bitcoin, the biggest and most popular cryptocurrency , rose slightly to $38,072 after plunging 14% on Wednesday to its lowest since late January.
+Bitcoin, the biggest and most popular cryptocurrency , rose 8.75% to touch $40,000, albeit briefly, after plunging 14% on Wednesday to its lowest since late January.

-Smaller rival ether fell more than 3% on Thursday to $2,368, extending a 28% tumble on Wednesday.
+Smaller rival ether was up 3% at $2,517, but in extremely volatile trading after its 28% tumble on Wednesday.

 Wednesday’s declines in both digital assets were their biggest daily percentage moves in more than a year as investors rushed to exit trades that until recently were heartily outperforming traditional markets such as stocks and bonds.